iagoleal/iagoleal.github.io/content/posts/shower-thoughts-averages.md

 Now more concretely:
-How does this shape the inner product?
+how does this shape the inner product?
 It is completely determined by how it acts on a basis, so let's check these properties for the _indicators_.
 First, the norm of $\Id_j$ can only on the probability $p_j$.